 His work as a physician informs his writing, and the reflection that comes through his writing helps him empathize with his patients—to see them individually, as human beings who are suffering, fearful and in need not just of treatment, but of comfort and reassurance.
 Imagining his patients’ experience has driven his work throughout his medical career.
 His emphasis on empathy and healing is the focus of his talks, nationally and internationally, and he stresses the importance of the patient-physician relationship in an era when advances in medical technology often tend to de-personalize patient care.

 “When you write fiction, you can make up, you can go into the grave and come back, you can do anything you want, you can have a dead person tell the story.
 But, you have to work twenty times harder on page one to suck the reader in and make them forget that this is a made-up story, make them forget everything about their life, make them enter your world and live through three generations and finally get done and realize it’s still Tuesday.
-That’s how hard you have to work, and it’s hard.”
+That’s how hard you have to work.”